zainsattar18/issue-ticket/README.md

 > Describe the steps we can take to reproduce the error, i.e.:

--run rails server
+- run rails server
--npm install & then npm run start
+- npm install & then npm run start
--cd into client
+- cd into client
--climns.jsx directory
+- climns.jsx directory
--uncomment out lines 19 to 241
+- uncomment out lines 19 to 241